What Do Medical Assistants Do?

 Medical Assistant Work Environment

 The pace of work for a medical assistant can vary widely.
 Some work environments can be extremely fast-paced, while others can be relatively moderate or even slow, depending on where the individual works.
 Clinical medical assistants in a public hospital may be on their feet throughout the shift, constantly performing tasks required by healthcare personnel.
-The stress of this type of work environment can be further compounded if the hospital is a central hub within the area and receives patients on a consistent basis.
+The stress of this type of work environment can be further compounded if the hospital is a central hub within the area and receives patients consistently.

 On the other hand, an administrative medical assistant in a small, private clinic may have a much less arduous routine.